ctomni231/cwtactics/src/com/jslix/image/README.md

 ### Draw

-- function placeImg(ctx, num, dlx, dly)
+- [x] function placeImg(ctx, num, dlx, dly)
-- function drawImg(ctx, num, dlx, dly, dsx, dsy)
+- [x] function drawImg(ctx, num, dlx, dly, dsx, dsy)
-- function placeCropImg(ctx, num, slx, sly, dlx, dly)
+- [x] function placeCropImg(ctx, num, dlx, dly, slx, sly)
-- function drawCropImg(ctx, num, slx, sly, dlx, dly, dsx, dsy)
+- [x] function drawCropImg(ctx, num, dlx, dly, dsx, dsy, slx, sly)
-- function placeCutImg(ctx, num, slx, sly, ssx, ssy, dlx, dly)
+- [x] function placeCutImg(ctx, num, dlx, dly, slx, sly, ssx, ssy)
-- function drawCutImg(ctx, num, slx, sly, ssx, ssy, dlx, dly, dsx, dsy)
+- [x] function drawCutImg(ctx, num, dlx, dly, dsx, dsy, slx, sly, ssx, ssy)

+### Picture Text

+- [ ] function getTextImage()
+- [ ] function setLetters()
+- [ ] function setWords()
+- [ ] function setParagraphLine()
+- [ ] function setParagraph()

+## Testing Grounds

 - ImgLibrary (starts at line 656) [Java]
 - JSlix (starts at line 498) [JavaScript]

+There are actually differences in how the draw functions work (typical!).
+For instance, if you place a negative value in Java's destination width or height, it'll draw a flipped image in that direction.
+But in JavaScript, it'll move the image to the desired location.
+To deal with this, I'll have all the functionality match the Java way of doing things, with a splash of making sure the positioning is direct.

-## Testing Grounds
+### Testing Files

 - [x] Make a Testing file [Java]
 - [x] Make a Testing file [JavaScript]